- What’s more important? Trust or Control?

 Control is good, but trust is so much better!

 Whenever someone asks me about leading an all-remote team, one of the first doubts they have is about the fact that I don’t see my teammates work.
-After all, they’re hidden in their home offices and I can’t tell if they’re just slacking off, watching movies or really working.
+After all, they’re alone in their home offices and I can’t tell if they’re just slacking off, watching movies or really working.

 I immediately turn the question around and ask: